casie-aviles/botpdf-llama2-chatbot/README.md

 # 🤖BotPDF
-A Large Language Model (LLM) chatbot project, where users can upload PDF files to receive tailored responses generated directly from the document contents.
+A simple Large Language Model (LLM) chatbot project, where users can upload PDF files to receive tailored responses generated directly from the document contents.

 # What I learned
 - How to use other forms of input for the LLM other than text prompts